How Long Do Restraining Orders Last?

 A restraining order is an order delegated by the court in an effort to protect a person, business, object, entity, or company.
 When a restraining order is placed, it is to protect the victim against domestic violence, sexual assault, harassment, stalking, or child abuse.

 There are four different types of restraining orders.
 They are civil harassment, domestic violence, elder or dependent adult abuse, and workplace violence.
-Each order pertains to a different situation, therefore, each has its own requirements in order to be filed.
+Each order pertains to a different situation.
+Therefore, each has its requirements to be filed.

 - In a civil harassment restraining order, the victim is being stalked, harassed, or assaulted by someone who is not close to them.
 Most people are familiar with this type of order.

 - A domestic violence restraining order applies to an individual being abused by someone close to them.
 For example, a spouse, parent, sibling, child, or in-law.
-There are three types of domestic violence orders, which are emergency protective, temporary (ex parte), and restraining order after hearing.
+There are three types of domestic violence orders: emergency protective, temporary (ex parte), and restraining orders after hearing.

-- A workplace violence order is filed if an employee has suffered from abuse in the workplace.
-The employer will file this order in hopes to help the employee.
-If the employee wishes to file their own, they will need to submit a civil restraining order.
+- A workplace violence order is filed if a team member has suffered abuse in the workplace.
+The employer files this order to help the employee.
+If the employee wishes to file their own, they must submit a civil restraining order.

 What does a restraining order affect?

 If you receive a restraining order, it will appear on your background check.
-It has the potential to affect employment and gun rights.
-However, most of the time it won’t.
+It has the potential to affect employment and gun rights—however, most of the time it won’t.
 If you work in the military, you will not be discharged.
-However, you will not be able to fulfill your duty because of the firearm restrictions.
-Some orders will require the defendant to move into new housing or provide financial support.
+However, you cannot fulfill your duty because of the firearm restrictions.
+Some orders require the defendant to move into new housing or provide financial support.
 Most orders will not allow the defendant to possess firearms.
 Any restraining order will not allow the defendant to be within a certain distance of the victim or come into contact with the victim.
-Contact such as email, text message, phone call, social messaging, and other forms of communication is prohibited.
+Contact, such as email, text message, phone call, social messaging, and other forms of communication is prohibited.

 What happens at a restraining order hearing?